apache/couchdb/share/doc/src/query-servers.rst

         "!"
       end.

-   Function above produces next response:
+   The function above produces the following response:

    .. code-block:: text